As midterms loom, Obama shifts spotlight to economy

 Obama acknowledged that for many Americans, “it’s still harder than it should be to pay the bills and to put away some money” and said it could take years of investments and changes in policies to expand the economy.

-“If we take the necessary steps to build on the foundation … I promise you that over the next 10 years, we will build an economy where wage growth is stronger than it was in the past three decades,” he said.
+“If we take the necessary steps to build on the foundation I promise you that over the next 10 years, we will build an economy where wage growth is stronger than it was in the past three decades,” he said.
+(Reporting by Roberta Rampton; Editing by John Whitesides and Cynthia Osterman)